edge-academy/Introduction-to-Web-Development/Week 7/lecture1.md

 * equivalently, `split` works similarly.
 Make sure your parameter is correct if you use `split`
 * useful Enumerable methods for iterating over an array: `select`, `each`, `each_with_index`, `map`
 * use **Google**
+* For the last test, you want to raise an error if any string contains an invalid letter.
+Check out the method gsub: http://apidock.com/ruby/String/gsub